 Non-Resident aliens using the GLACIER Tax Prep software who do not have a social security number will receive an instruction sheet concerning the application of an ITIN, along with the W-7 ITIN application form itself.
 Please read the instruction sheet carefully and make an appointment to meet with an advisor in the ISSS Office for completion of the ITIN application.

 NOTE: if you are working on-campus or off-campus and you are receiving payment, you should have applied for and received a social security number.
-If you have not, please contact the ISSS Office (321-674-8053 or email@example.com).
+If you have not, please contact the ISSS Office (321-674-8053 or email@example.com) for information.